-On Linux, after a crash, or a re-login, Firefox and Chrome can restore their previous windows’ contents and positions.
+On Linux, after a re-login, Firefox and Chrome can restore their previous windows’ contents and positions.
 However they do not normally restore these windows in the different workspaces/desktops that you may be using.

 If the desktop manager implements workspaces by using offsets (wider or higher than the desktop resolution) restoration works as offsets “push” the window to the right workspace on restoration.
 Such a workspace setup often implies you see a window that you moveover the edge of one workspace show up on the next one.
 KDE seems to have used such a scheme in the period 2010-2013.

 Browsers would need to be EWMH aware, which they currently aren’t.